-The reason why the Northern Ireland backstop has been so critical to the Withdrawal Agreement is because the land border between the UK and the EU drew attention to the border of any country being the very essence of a country.
-Nothing else defines the essence of a country than its border.
+The reason why the Northern Ireland backstop has been so critical to the Withdrawal Agreement is because the land border between the UK and the EU drew attention to the border of any country being of the very essence of the definition of a country.
+Nothing else defines a country than its border.

 Thus the European Union’s “four freedoms”, including the free movement of people, is in fact a simple extension of the EU border.
 This is why the EU is plotting this course for its European superstate dream.
 The EU continually over-reached its borders, trying to give jurisdiction of the European Court of Justice (ECJ) over EU citizens within the UK borders, in essence extending the EU border to include the UK.

 The four freedoms of the EU Single Market are very different from the Four Freedoms in US President Franklin D. Roosevelt’s 1941 State of the Union address, which were about the rights of man.

 Nationalism and patriotism

 Nations and nationalism is ultimately about borders, while patriotism is about the people inside these borders.

 Brexit is about restoring the doctrine of the nation state, against the globalisation agenda of international business.
 Running nations is more than facilitating business.

 Today is the last day of John Bercow as Speaker of the House of Commons, which Brexiteers will think has come not a moment too soon.
 Today is also, however, the first day of campaigning for the General Election that will break the impasse in the House of Commons and will hopefully deliver the clean Brexit that Remainer parliamentarians would not allow.